-Following a year or more of home working, online meetings and IT reliance, businesses and their workers are now assessing how the future for workplace attendance looks.
-Is the future a hybrid version of home and office working?
+Following almost two years of disruption and the emergence of home working, online meetings and IT reliance, businesses and their workers are now assessing how the future for workplace attendance looks.
+Put simply, is the future a hybrid version of home and office working?

-Throughout the last few months, there have been a surge in cases for flexible working requests, with many companies considering a blended approach of home and office working.
-There are a number of pros and cons to consider, but every employee with more than 26 week’s continual service can make a flexible working request once every 12 months.
+Since the beginning of COVID there has been an increasing surge in cases for flexible working requests, with many companies seriously considering a blended approach of home and office working.
+Every employee with more than 26 weeks continual service can make a flexible working request once every 12 months.
+There are a number of pros and cons of hybrid working to consider.

 Pros of hybrid working